IritaSee/colonomind-tester/README.md

 # ColonoMind Automated Testing System

 Automated testing system for the ColonoMind webapp using Python and Selenium.
-Tests colonoscopy image classification for MES scoring (1-4) with performance and accuracy metrics.
+Tests colonoscopy image classification for MES scoring (0-3) with performance and accuracy metrics.

+**Built with UV** - Fast, reliable Python package management (10-100x faster than pip)

 ## 🎯 Features